 With age and a lot of therapy, I have learned that having a positive attitude that stems from thankfulness is a much better way to build resiliency and healing.

 According to Madhuleena Roy Chowdhury, a psychiatric counselor:

 At the neurochemical level, feelings of gratitude are associated with an increase in the neural modulation of the prefrontal cortex, the brain site responsible for managing negative emotions like guilt, shame, and violence.

-Simply, this means that by actively practicing gratitude, we can rewire the way our brains react to stressful and painful situations.
+Simply, this means that by actively practicing gratitude, we can rewire how our brains react to stressful and painful situations.

 Tips for practicing gratitude

-Sure, you might be able to not complain about the big things pretty easily, but what happens when you hit all the red lights?
+Sure, you might not complain about the big things pretty easily, but what happens when you hit all the red lights?

 Healing is a journey

-Wherever you are at in your quest for healing, I hope you found this valuable.
+Wherever you are in your quest for healing, I hope you found this valuable.